Tommy Romero: Washington Nationals

 Romero was claimed off waivers by the Washington Nationals on August 25, 2022.
 He was immediately optioned to the Nationals' Triple-A affiliate, the Rochester Red Wings.
 On November 15, Romero was designated for assignment.
 On November 18, he was non–tendered by the Nationals and became a free agent.

 Romero re-signed with the Nationals on a minor league contract on December 14, 2022.
 He made 36 appearances (10 starts) for Rochester, compiling a 5–7 record and 5.44 ERA with 82 strikeouts across 87 2/3 innings pitched.
 Romero elected free agency following the season on November 6, 2023.

 San Francisco Giants

 On January 25, 2024, Romero signed a minor league contract with the San Francisco Giants.
 In 19 games (8 starts) for the Triple-A Sacramento River Cats, he posted a 4-1 record and 3.14 ERA with 66 strikeouts across 71 2/3 innings pitched.
 Romero elected free agency following the season on November 4.

 Guerreros de Oaxaca

 On January 23, 2025, Romero signed with the Guerreros de Oaxaca of the Mexican League.
 In two starts for Oaxaca, Romero struggled to a 7.27 ERA with eight strikeouts across 8 2/3 innings pitched.

 Chicago Cubs

 On May 9, 2025, Romero signed a minor league contract with the Chicago Cubs.
-He elected free agency on November 6.
+He made 18 appearances (11 starts) split between the Double-A Knoxville Smokies and Triple-A Iowa Cubs, accumulating a 3-4 record and 5.40 ERA with 58 strikeouts over 75 innings of work.
+Romero elected free agency following the season on November 6.

+Guerreros de Oaxaca (second stint)

+On April 23, 2026, Romero signed with the Guerreros de Oaxaca of the Mexican League.
+In seven starts for the Guerreros, he posted a 1–2 record with a 7.18 ERA, 15 strikeouts, and 14 walks in 26 1/3 innings pitched.
+On June 7, Romero was released by Oaxaca.

+El Águila de Veracruz

+On June 23, 2026, Romero signed with El Águila de Veracruz of the Mexican League.
+In seven appearances (five starts), he registered a 3–4 record with a 8.68 ERA, 20 strikeouts, and 16 walks across 28 innings pitched.
+On September 23, 2026, Romero was released by Veracruz.